Timmy Ryan: Final success and decline

 In 1937, Ryan captured another league title, his fourth overall.
 Limerick's bid for a record-equalling fifth successive Munster crown came to an end in the provincial decider when Tipperary were victorious.

 Limerick entered the record books in 1938 as the first team to win five consecutive National League titles.
 It is a record which has never been equalled.
 Ryan played a key role in all five of the victories.

 A period of decline followed for Limerick, with many people believing that the team's best days were behind them.
 This certainly seemed the case in 1940, when it took two late goals from Jackie Power and a storming display by Mick Mackey to level the Munster semi-final with Waterford.
 Another late rally gave Limerick a victory in the subsequent replay.
 Ryan's side put in another excellent performance in the Munster final to draw the game with reigning provincial champions Cork.
 At half-time in the replay Limerick looked like a spent force.
 Held scoreless for the entire thirty minutes, Mackey got the recovery underway in the second-half with a point from a seventy.
 He later moved back to the defense, where Cork were running riot with goals.
 A pitch invasion scuppered the game for ten minutes, however, Limerick held on to win by 3–3 to 2–4 and Ryan collected a fifth Munster medal.
-The subsequent All-Ireland decider on 1 September 1940, brought Kilkenny and Limerick together for the last great game between the two outstanding teams of the decade.
+The subsequent All-Ireland decider, on 1 September 1940, brought Kilkenny and Limerick together.
 Early in the second-half Kilkenny took a four-point lead, however, a positional switch at midfield proved vital.
 Limerick hung on to win the game on a score line of 3–7 to 1–7.
 The win gave Ryan his third All-Ireland medal.

 Limerick took a back seat to Cork and Tipperary in the Munster series of games for the next few years.

-In 1944, Limerick squared up to Cork in the provincial final as the Leesiders were aiming for a fourth consecutive All-Ireland final victory.
+In 1944, Limerick squared up to Cork in the provincial final as Cork were aiming for a fourth consecutive All-Ireland final victory.
 Ryan was a veteran hurler by now, however, he was still a key member of the Limerick team.
-An incredible game saw Cork come back to draw the game on a remarkable 4–14 to 6–7 score line.
+In the game, Cork come back to draw the game on a 4–13 to 6–7 score line.
 In the last fifteen minutes of the subsequent replay, Limerick were up by four points when a goal by Mick Mackey was disallowed as he was deemed to be fouled as he went through.
 The subsequent free hit the outside of the post and dropped wide.
 Only seconds remained when Cork's Christy Ring caught the sliotar and fired a fierce shot into the net to win the game.

 Following a defeat by Cork in the Munster decider in 1946, Ryan effectively retired from inter-county hurling.